Staff and Directors

 Betty Anne Neal

 Betty Anne earned a Bachelor of Arts degree in Mathematics and Music from the University of Tennessee at Chattanooga.
 She is the organist at St. Stephen Catholic Church.
-She sings with the Chattanooga Bach Choir and has sung with several community choirs in Atlanta.
-This is the fourth season Betty Anne has volunteered her time with the CGC.
+She sings with the Chattanooga Bach Choir and has sung with several community choirs in Atlanta and Chattanooga.
+She is the sitting President of the Chattanooga Music Club and generously donates her time to the Girls Choir.

 Sara Snider Schone